jpmcb/OSU-Auto-Mod/README.md

 2. Send a message to @John McBride for admin access & collaborative permissions to the development slack

 ##### Node JS dependencies & Local Development
 1. Install ngrok globally.
-A nice tuorial can be found [here](https://api.slack.com/tutorials/tunneling-with-ngrok) on how ngrok works and why it makes local development of slack apps possible
+A nice tutorial can be found [here](https://api.slack.com/tutorials/tunneling-with-ngrok) on how ngrok works and why it makes local development of slack apps possible
 2. Pull this github repository code
 3. Run `npm install` to download the project dependencies